Linear-in-momentum spin orbit interactions in planar Ge/GeSi heterostructures and spin qubits: Nature of the spin-orbit interactions and models

 \subsection{The cubic Rashba interaction}

 The admixture of HH and LH components by vertical confinement is known to give rise to a cubic Rashba interaction whose strength is, in a first approximation, proportional to $1/\Delta_\mathrm{LH}$ \cite{Winkler03,Marcellina17,Wang21,Terrazos21}.
-This contribution to the cubic Rashba SOI is, therefore, captured by the LK model.
-The cubic Rashba and Dresselhaus coefficients computed with the LK model ($H_\mathrm{int}$ included) are plotted as a function of the vertical electric field $E_z$ in Fig.~\ref{fig:alpha3beta3Ez}.
-They are in qualitative agreement with the TB data (Fig.~\ref{fig:alphabetaEz}): the cubic Dresselhaus interactions (which result from higher order contributions of $H_\mathrm{int}$ to the effective Hamiltonian) are negligible with respect to the cubic Rashba interactions.
+This contribution to the cubic Rashba SOI is, therefore, captured by the LK model. \YMN{The cubic Rashba and Dresselhaus coefficients of the LK model ($H_\mathrm{int}$ included) are plotted as a function of the vertical electric field $E_z$ in Fig.~\ref{fig:alpha3beta3Ez}.
+They are computed non-perturbatively by fitting the $\eta_i(\vec{k})$'s obtained from the diagonalization of the LK Hamiltonian of the superlattice (same procedure as for the TB coefficients).} They are in qualitative agreement with the TB data (Fig.~\ref{fig:alphabetaEz}): the cubic Dresselhaus interactions (which result from higher order contributions of $H_\mathrm{int}$ to the effective Hamiltonian) are negligible with respect to the cubic Rashba interactions.
 Yet the TB $\beta_\mathrm{R}$ is $\approx 2\times$ larger than the LK coefficient at high vertical electric field.
 The LK $\beta_\mathrm{R}$ also shows a ``sweet spot'' (zero) at small field that does not exist in the TB data.
 This is particularly relevant because the $\propto\beta_\mathrm{R}$ term of Eq.~\eqref{eq:H3_cubic} is the only cubic interaction contributing to the Rabi oscillations of disk-shaped dots in the linear response regime \cite{Wang21,Terrazos21}.
 We also assign these discrepancies to the couplings between the HH/LH subspace and remote conduction and valence bands \cite{Winkler03,Richard04,Durnev14,Malkoc22}.
-The inclusion of the split-off, $J=\tfrac{1}{2}$ valence bands only (6 bands, Dresselhaus-Kipp-Kittel $\vec{k}\cdot\vec{p}$ model \cite{Dresselhaus55}) actually lowers the cubic Rashba coefficients at high field and further degrades the comparison with TB data.
+The inclusion of the split-off, $J=\tfrac{1}{2}$ valence bands only (6 bands, Dresselhaus-Kipp-Kittel $\vec{k}\cdot\vec{p}$ model \cite{Dresselhaus55}) however lowers the cubic Rashba coefficients at high field and further degrades the comparison with TB data.